 Introducing Boda Girls

-We’re creating a Boda Boda (motorcycle) taxi revolution with our latest pilot project, Boda Girls.
+Matibabu Foundation created a Boda Boda (motorcycle) taxi revolution with their latest pilot project, which started in April, 2022: Boda Girls.
 Traditionally, Boda driving has been a “male job” – one that pays up to ten times as much as the farm labor that women typically perform.
 Through the Boda Girls program, women can now learn to drive, build their taxi business, provide safe and free transportation for women to critical health and education services and be a strong role-model to the young girls in their community.

 In many cases, widows and their children, in addition to grief, face severe economic hardships and isolation.
 The Boda Girls plan to use the power of sisterhood to support widows with facilitated entrepreneurship classes, lay group stress counseling, and provide micro-lending opportunities for widows to develop their own cooperative businesses programs.